CODE OF PROFESSIONAL CONDUCT

 (b) Prohibited contingent fees.

 (A) A certified public accountant, public accountant or firm in the practice of public accountancy may not perform professional services for a client in exchange for a contingent fee when the certified public accountant, public accountant or firm also performs any of the following listed services for that client:

-(i) Audit, review or agreed-upon-procedures of a financial statement;
+(i) An audit, review or agreed-upon-procedures of a financial statement;

-(ii) Compilation of a financial statement if the compilation report does not disclose a lack of independence between the client and the licensee; or
+(ii) A compilation of a financial statement if the compilation report does not disclose a lack of independence between the client and the licensee, or

 (B) A certified public accountant, public accountant or firm in the practice of public accountancy may not prepare an original or amended tax return or a claim for a tax refund for any client in exchange for a contingent fee.

 (c) Application of prohibitions.
 The prohibitions stated in paragraph (4)(b)(A) of this rule apply during the period in which the licensee or the licensee's firm is engaged to perform any of the services listed in this rule and during any period covered by any historical or prospective financial statements involved with or related to such services.

 (d) Requirement for written agreement.
 Every agreement to perform services in exchange for a contingent fee shall be in writing and shall be signed by the client.